 Other allergies, such as eczema, can also be kept under tighter control with a humidifier.
 The National Eczema Association (opens in new tab) reveals that the key to treating and preventing eczema outbreaks is to keep the skin’s moisture intact.
 Low temperatures and dry air, especially in the winter or air-conditioned rooms, can aggravate the skin and leave it sore and inflamed.

 A higher level of humidity can also help eliminate viruses in the home.
-One research study tested how flu particles changed in the air when humidity levels reached 40%.
+One research study (opens in new tab) tested how flu particles changed in the air when humidity levels reached 40%.
 The results showed virus particles were deactivated, making them less infectious when circulating in humidified air.
+Air purifiers can help with allergies too, so think about what you need when choosing your in-home air quality devices.

 One important note: it's of the utmost importance you keep your humidifier clean.
 You'll need to change the filter regularly and clean the water tank to prevent waterborne bacteria from forming, which is the last thing you need when you're already suffering from itchy, runny eyes and noses.